CorndelWithSoftwire/DevOps-Course-Starter/README.md

 Acknowledgments

-Thanks ot Alex, without which this would have been a catastrophe
+Thanks to Alex, without which this would have been a catastrophe

 ADDITIONAL NOTES: